i-machine-think/machine/README.md

     `python train_model.py --train $train_path --dev $dev_path --output_dir $expt_dir  --embedding_size 128 --hidden_size 256 --rnn_cell gru --epoch 20

 Several options are available from the command line, including changing the optimizer, batch size, using attention/bidirectionality and using teacher forcing.
-Additionally, models can be trained using *attentive guidance* [1](https://arxiv.org/abs/1805.09657), which can be provided in the training file.
 For a complete overview, use the *help* function of the script.

 ## Evaluation and inference